UCSF-Anatomy/anat-jekyll/recent.md

 Kimberly Topp

-2015 Honorary Fellow of the Anatomical Society (Great Britan and Ireland)
+2015 Honorary Fellow of the Anatomical Society (Great Britain and Ireland)

 2015 President of the American Association of Anatomists